The body's cardiovascular, or circulatory, system is made of the heart, blood, and blood vessels (arteries and veins).

 Imaging tests that may be done to diagnose, monitor or treat diseases of the circulatory and vascular system include:

 SURGERIES AND INTERVENTIONS

-Minimally invasive procedures may be done to diagnose, monitor, or treat diseases of the heart and vascular system.
+Less invasive procedures may be done to diagnose, monitor or treat diseases of the heart and vascular system.